 My job description, and yours, is not to have relationships with young people.
 My students' parents do not send their children to me primarily hoping that I will develop a relationship with their student.
 This is not the highest aim they have for their child in school.
 Further, my local, state, and federal governments do not invest taxpayer dollars into my school hoping to solve the civic and economic needs of society solely by creating relationships.

-And please don't hear anger or judgment here.
+Now look: none of this is to cast aspersion on folks who say “It's all about relationships.”
+These are my colleagues, near and far, and I love them.
 I've never met a person who said “it's all about relationships” who wasn't also a person with the best of intentions.
 The thing is that, with lives on the line, we have to think a bit harder.
 We have to push ourselves past judging ideas on the intentions of those who express them and instead judge ideas based on the merits in the ideas themselves.

 You do need a shorthand for discussing the things that matter most.
 Sloganish statements like “It's all about relationships” are not unimportant.
 Cultures are built on oft-repeated lines like these ones.
 You actually do need one-liners and slogans.